High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Similar Triangles Method: Missing Details and Proofs

 We emphasize that \eqref{eq:requirement_1}, \eqref{eq:requirement_4}, and \eqref{eq:requirement_4_1} are not restrictive at all since the target accuracy $\varepsilon$ and confidence level $\beta$ are often chosen to be small enough, whereas $a$ can be made large enough.

-Next, one can notice that the assumptions on parameter $a$ and batchsize $m_k$ contain huge numerical constants (see \eqref{eq:requirement_2}-\eqref{eq:requirement_3}) that results in large numerical constants in the expression for the number of iterations $N$ and the total number of oracle calls required to guarantee accuracy $\varepsilon$ of the solution.
-However, for the sake of simplicity of the proofs, we do not try to provide an analysis with optimal or near-optimal dependence on the numerical constants.
-Moreover, the main goal in this paper is to derive improved high-probability complexity guarantees in terms of $\cO(\cdot)$-notation -- such guarantees are insensitive to numerical constants by definition.
+One can notice that the assumptions on parameter $a$ and batch size $m_k$ contain huge numerical constants (see \eqref{eq:requirement_2}-\eqref{eq:requirement_3}) that result in large numerical constants in the expression for the number of iterations $N$ and the total number of oracle calls required to guarantee accuracy $\varepsilon$ of the solution.
+However, for the sake of simplicity of the proofs, we do not try to provide an analysis with better dependence on the numerical constants.
+Moreover, the main goal of this paper is to derive improved high-probability complexity guarantees in terms of $\cO(\cdot)$-notation -- such guarantees are insensitive to numerical constants by definition.